xiawi/weixiang-s-vault/The ultimate guide to body recomposition.md

 ### Weighing Scale
 - Weigh as soon as you wake up, after using the bathroom before drinking any water or eating food.
 ### Measuring Tape
 - Waist Circumference: Take measurements consistently.
 Either at the belly button or the smallest site on the waist.
+Weigh in 4-7 days a week and calculate averages to compare between weeks.
 - Other Body  Measurements: Measure at the largest site on the muscle.
 Record both left and right measurements to track asymmetry.
+	- Measure once every month.
+### Camera (Progress Photos)